-It is expensive living in Sonoma County.
-The high cost of living makes it challenging for low-income residents to cover their basic human needs—a situation made all the worse by the compounding effects of the wildfires, floods, and coronavirus pandemic.
-Too often, families are forced to choose between paying their rent or medical bills, buying food or gas to get to work.
+Living in Sonoma County is expensive.
+The high cost of living makes it challenging for low- income residents to cover their basic human needs—a situation made worse by the compounding effects of the wildfires, coronavirus pandemic, and subsequent inflation.
+Families are increasingly forced to choose between paying their rent or medical bills, buying food or gas to get to work.

 In crises such as these, straightforward, real-time assistance with food, shelter, transportation, or medical expenses can prevent families from losing a job, falling into homelessness, or facing another day without food.

 Funds may be used to provide immediate and direct assistance to secure shelter, emergency food, transportation, and support for urgent medical and dental expenses to people in acute need.
-Examples of previous safety net services funded through this program include support for rental assistance, emergency financial assistance for precariously housed individuals, provision of emergency food, diapers, and hygiene items, emergency funding for medical co-pays, etc.
+Examples of previous safety net services funded through this program include:

 |Buckelew Programs||to provide direct, urgent, basic need and safety net services to Sonoma County residents who live with severe and persistent mental illness|